Remove Mud Stains - Mud Stain Removal

 This is not to say that you don't want to deal with it relatively quickly, but you generally will have better results, especially if dealing with a lot of mud, if you let it dry out a bit so it doesn't spread everywhere, and the large amounts can be scraped or brushed off.

-Below are instructions for how to remove stains caused by mud from laundry, fabric and clothing, upholstery and carpet.
+Below are instructions for how to remove mud splatters from laundry, fabric and clothing, upholstery and carpet.

 Step 1: Let the mud dry and then scrape as much of it off as possible.